• Skip to Content

 • John Shibley - Ph.D.
 (Ohio State University)

-The Communication Studies department at WVU offers its M.A. program fully online, with an emphasis in Corporate and Organizational Communication.
+The Department of Communication Studies at WVU offers its M.A. program fully online.
+The M.A. program prepares students to communicate strategically across contexts and navigate a range of workplace and organizational dynamics.
 Students must meet the university requirements for admission and must submit the items below and must have an undergraduate degree in Communication Studies or a closely allied field, with an undergraduate GPA of 3.0.
 The GRE is not required for admission to this program.

 Ph.D. in Communication Studies